Brennan-Clinch/Project2/Tech Analysis.md

 ![](TECHAN~1/unnamed-chunk-10-1.png)<!-- -->

 From the boxplots, it does appear that each boxplot is a little bit symmetrical in distribution by looking at the box part with q1, median, and q3, but it does appear that it may be a bit skewed since we have many outlying values.
-We can also clearly see that `few` has the highest maximum.
+We can also clearly see that `some` had the highest maximum and it having roughly the highest median.

 Finally, we’ll explore the title polarity vs. the share category using a histogram.